itzg/docker-minecraft-server/README.md

 **You must greatly increase or disable max-tick-time watchdog functionality.** From the server's point of view, the pausing causes a single tick to take as long as the process is stopped, so the server watchdog might intervene after the process is continued, possibly forcing a container restart.
 To prevent this, ensure that the `max-tick-time` in the `server.properties` file is set to a very large value or -1 to disable it entirely, which is highly recommended.
 That can be set with `MAX_TICK_TIME` as described in [the section below](#max-tick-time).

-> **NOTE:** Non-vanilla versions might have their own configuration file, you might have to disable their watchdogs separately (e.g. PAPER Servers).
+> **NOTE:** Non-vanilla versions might have their own configuration file, you might have to disable their watchdogs separately.
+For PaperMC servers, you need to send the JVM flag `-Ddisable.watchdog=true`, this can be done with the docker env variable `-e JVM_DD_OPTS=disable.watchdog:true`

 On startup the `server.properties` file is checked and, if applicable, a warning is printed to the terminal.
 When the server is created (no data available in the persistent directory), the properties file is created with the Watchdog disabled.